Tanner-Tashiro/Tanner-Tashiro.github.io/essays/E37-uiframeworks.md

 ## What and Why use UI Framework
 At first glance, UI frameworks can feel complicated.
 They introduce new classes, conventions, and sometimes, a verbose way of doing things that raw HTML could accomplish.
 However, frameworks can:

-* Consistency **: Pre-designed components that ensure page looks polished
+* Consistency: Pre-designed components that ensure page looks polished
-* Responsive Design **: Modern websites must adapt to screens of all sizes.
+* Responsive Design: Modern websites must adapt to screens of all sizes.
 Bootstrap’s grid system allows for automatic adjustment to different view sizes.
-* Time Efficiency **: Using a framework reduces the time spent debugging layout issues or inconsistencies.
+* Time Efficiency: Using a framework reduces the time spent debugging layout issues or inconsistencies.
 For a professional environment, this can mean faster development and fewer errors.

 ## My Experience with Bootstrap 5
 Initially, it was frustrating to learn the class conventions and grid system.
 There are so many things that would take long to memorize, so having to find what I wanted to do in the documentation was a bit tedious.
 But once I got the hang of it, I realized the payoff.
 I could create a responsive, consistent page in a fraction of the time it would have taken with only raw HTML.